jthak002/ndn-fabricv2/README.md

 ### Setting up NDN-DPDK as a forwarder

 We need to manually program ndn-dpdk to act as a forwarder AND then link the 2 NDN DPDK instances together.
 After the NDN-DPDK program has been configured to work in the forwarder mode, we need to create `eth-port` and an `eth-face`.
 The creation of the `eth-port` assigns the shared-nic present on the system to be controlled by the DPDK program using one of the `pci`, `A_NET` or the `XDP` drivers (the commands below chose the `PCI` driver since it is the fastest and also the one compatible with the NVIDIA Mellanox Connect-X6 cards used in FABRIC [Network Hardware](https://learn.fabric-testbed.net/knowledge-base/network-interfaces-in-fabric-vms/)).
 One `eth-port` instance can be associated with multiple `eth-iface` instances.
 The `eth-face` is a generalization of a network interface, which is used by NDN-DPDK programs to connect and forward application. more here: [https://github.com/usnistgov/ndn-dpdk/blob/main/docs/face.md](https://github.com/usnistgov/ndn-dpdk/blob/main/docs/face.md).
 Think of each `eth-face` as a dedicated connection to the other node.
 We have to run the following commands on every pair of NDN-DPDK instances that we want to connect to each other.
 The `echo {} | ndndpdk-ctrl activate-forwarder` command only has to be run once per VM.
-The rest of the commands have to be every time a new `face` is added to the instance that is running the NDN-DPDK program.
+The rest of the commands have to be every time a new interface is added to the instance that is running the NDN-DPDK program. the `mtu` parameter activates jumbo layer-2 frames.
 ```bash
 echo {} | ndndpdk-ctrl activate-forwarder
 sudo ndndpdk-ctrl create-eth-port --pci <INTERFACE INDEX> # replace <interface index> with the following format